-After a hurricane or flood has passed, you may be vulnerable to health risks from the flood waters.
-At Neptune Flood, we want you to be aware of what may be in the water that you are walking in, as well as drink.
-According to the Center for Disease Control (CDC), standing water poses a variety of threats to health which you know about.
+The health risks of being exposed to flood water are significant.
+At Neptune Flood, we want you to be aware of what may be in the water that you are walking in, as well as drinking.
+The longer you are exposed to the floodwaters, you stand at higher risk of the following effects.

-If you eat or drink anything that has been contaminated by the water caused by flooding, you are vulnerable to diarrhea.
-Protection against such unwanted microbes includes:
+- If you eat or drink anything that has been contaminated by the water caused by flooding, you are vulnerable to diarrhea.

 Open wounds that have come in contact with the waters can become infected.
 You can protect yourself and your family by following these steps:

 - If you have an open wound, avoid exposure to the waters.

 - A clean and open wound should be covered with a waterproof bandage.

 - Wash wounds with soap and clean water to keep them as clean as possible.

 - Seek immediate medical attention if a wound is red, has swelling, or is draining.

 Water from flooding may contain animals, insects, and reptiles that have been displaced.
 When walking through water, you should be alert and, if possible, avoid contact.
 You can also get diseases from animals coming into contact with floodwaters.
 Like humans, these animals are likely to become infected by the contaminants in the water.
 Then, you’re exposed to them when you touch an animal or eat contaminated food.